Bringing Help & Hope to Haiti

 the rev home

 Since 2016, our Haiti Associate, Amber Hasson, has been the director of the Haiti Rév Home - a Children's Home for 26 Haitian children and youth.
-The home has since been separated into a home for the younger children and a Transition Home for older teen boys.
+The home has since been separated into a home for the younger children and a Transition Home for older teens.
 The younger children are gaining formal education, and the Transition Home is a place where teens can begin preparing for the transition into normal Haitian life.